Background Processes and Their Impact

 System Maintenance

 Background processes perform essential maintenance tasks, such as cleaning temporary files, updating software, and optimizing system settings.
-These activities ensure that the system remains stable, secure, and efficient over time.
+These activities help keep the system stable, secure, and efficient over time.

 Automation and Convenience